Bed Smart 101

 Warranty Period: The length of time a mattress company guarantees the product against defects.
 It reflects the manufacturer’s confidence in their mattress quality.

-Bed Basesses & Miscellaneous Terminology
+Bed Bases & Miscellaneous Terminology

 While these terms might seem straightforward, grasping their nuances is helpful when buying a mattress.